 Without leaders, none of this would exist – they are so generous in the giving of their time to check out routes, as well as seeing to all the behind the scenes admin that goes with running this programme.
 Some leaders are also involved with other projects to benefit walkers and we are very pleased to offer links to these below.
 (Please click on the green headings.)

 Wellington Walkers Are Welcome run a Walking Festival every September.
-This year’s programme featured a joint walk with ourselves, along with a number of other imaginative rambles – to a local vineyard and to a local steam railway both with the chance to participate!
-Also included in their programme was a film in support of the Orbit Arts Centre in Wellington.
+The programme features a joint walk with ourselves, along with a number of other imaginative rambles – to a local vineyard and to an eco trail and garden at a local manufacturing company (with pizza!).
+Also included in their programme is a film, with a walking theme, at the Orbit Cinema in Wellington.
 As you can see from the link, during the year they offer regular walks as well as being very active in keeping paths clear and promoting walks around the area.

 The Shropshire Way is along distance path of 200 miles.
 It comprises two loops centring on Shrewsbury, covering the South Shropshire Hills and the North Meres, Mosses and canals.
 Fifteen stages link the major towns and transport hubs so that public transport can be used to complete the route.
-Rail Rambles often include parts of this scenic trail in our walk programme.
+Rail Rambles often include parts of this scenic trail in our walk programme and we are pleased to also offer a walk as part of of their week long festival which takes place in September.

 The Heart of Wales Line Trail – this line has long been popular with walkers.
 Not only does the service provide access to great walking country but also the opportunity to walk linear routes between rail stations.